Erveftick/magicXform/README.md

 ### Structure
 The main functionality of MagicXform includes:

-- Parsing the input Datalog code and setting up the Fixedpoint object
+- Parsing the input CHC and setting up the Fixedpoint object
 - Identifying magic numbers and preparing replacements
 - Replacing the magic numbers and generating new rules
 - Handling invariants and generating additional conditions